Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/ServiceLocatorRegistrationGroup.md

 ---|---
 Assembly|Catel.Core
 Namespace|Catel.IoC
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public class ServiceLocatorRegistrationGroup
 ```

 Represents a group of service locator registrations.
-This is needed to implement automatic
-    resolving of related (generic) types on the same singleton instance of a registered service.
+This is needed to implement automatic resolving of related (generic) types on the same singleton instance of a registered service.